 Other past solo museum exhibitions include Erie Art Museum, Georgia Museum of Art, Westmoreland Museum of American Art.

-Thirty-nine of his paintings have been selected for exhibitions in (and in some cases, the permanent collections of) eighteen U.S. embassies on five continents, including embassies in Amman, Athens, Brussels NATO, Moscow, Rome, St. Petersburg, Santiago, Taipei, and Vienna.
+Forty of his paintings have been selected for exhibitions in (and in some cases, the permanent collections of) twenty U.S. embassies on five continents, including embassies in Amman, Athens, Brussels NATO, Moscow, Ottawa, Rome, St. Petersburg, Santiago, Taipei, and Vienna.
 His paintings are in numerous private, corporate, and public collections.

 To see interviews, reviews, articles on Thomas Paquette, visit the Reviews/Publications page.